January 19, 2026 (5mo ago)

 Vercel — The gold standard.
 Connect GitHub/GitLab, push to any branch, get a preview deployment URL in your PR.
 Production deploys happen on merge to main.
 No configuration files needed.

 Temps — Same git-push workflow as Vercel, running on your own servers.
 Connect your repo in the dashboard, and every push triggers a build with preview URLs.
-The difference: you also get analytics, error tracking, and session replay on every preview deployment — not just production.
+You also get analytics, error tracking, and session replay on every preview deployment.

 # Temps: connect repo, then every git push auto-deploys